jnowak90/CytoSeg2.0/README.md

 Try to install StackReg from: https://sites.imagej.net/BIG-EPFL/plugins/

 ### The gauging GUI opened the image, but nothing happens when moving the sliders
 Make sure you created a mask (\*\_mask.tif) for the selected image (\*\_filter.tif) that is in the same folder.
-If not, you can do so by choosing ""Select specific CytoSeg step" > "Redraw mask".
+If the mask is missing an Error message will be shown.
+You can create a mask by choosing ""Select specific CytoSeg step" > "Redraw mask".

-### The plugin raises an error for the bleach correction (this command requires a stack)
-The image you selected is not a stack, but a single image.
-CytoSeg only works with image stacks.

 ### The plugin raises an error: java.io.FileNotFoundException (Mac OS)
 Move the Fiji application into the Applications folder.